CREEATION/laravel-elixir-jade/README.md

 laravel-elixir-jade
 =========================

-Simple Laravel Elixir wrapper to compile Jade.
+Simple Laravel Elixir wrapper to compile Jade to Blade.

 Compiled Templates are located in your `/resources/views/` folder as default.